 Commenting on Other Social Media Posts

 While you have an ongoing personal injury lawsuit, you may also reconsider revealing any information by commenting on other social media users’ posts.
 Remember that you remain unable to control the privacy of someone else’s social media profiles.
+If you are talking with a friend about your back injury from a car accident, there is nothing you can do to keep them from sharing these comments.
 Your comments could end up in the wrong hands due to being publicly accessible.

 How Social Media Can Harm Your Ability to Receive Compensation for Your Personal Injury Claim

 Social media can sabotage your personal injury claim in a number of ways.
 The following activities can be particularly damaging:

 - Posting pictures of any physical activities while suing for debilitating injuries

 - Checking-in at a gym or sports class while claiming to be immobile

 - Posting about working while claiming lost wages

 There can be many other ways in which social media posts can contradict and impact your claim.
 If the insurance company is aware of your social media posts, the insurance company may delay making a settlement offer until they receive the full posts.
 Any indication on a social media account of engaging in activities that would be in direct conflict of your testimony in a personal injury case could be used against you to lower or even eliminate your ability to receive compensation from a negligent party.

 Never Delete Anything From Your Social Media Accounts